vmercel/vmercel/README.md

 ![Header](https://github.com/vmercel/vmercel/raw/main/header.png)
-*Caption: Crafting AI solutions, one model at a time.*
+*Crafting AI solutions, one model at a time.*

 Welcome to my GitHub universe!
 I’m a **Machine Learning Engineer** and **Data Scientist** with over 7 years of experience, passionate about building innovative AI solutions that transform healthcare, education, materials science, and IoT.
 I blend 80% ML wizardry with 20% QA precision to deliver scalable, reliable systems.